zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Taxes” (taxes) is the money you pay to the governm ent.
 Usually it’s some percentage of your income – how much you make, how much money you earn each year.
 California, for example, has some of the  highest taxes because not only does the national government make you pay taxe s but most states also make you pay taxes.
 So, if you live in California, you pay relatively high taxes.
 Anyway, enough complaining about California.

-Sabrina says, “I’ve opened an offshore account in t he Crook Islands.”
+Sabrina says, “I’ve opened an offshore account in the Crook Islands.”
 An “offshore (offshore) account” is one that is in ano ther country, not the country you live in.
 It is possible to put your money in banks in other countries so that the

 government doesn’t know how much money you really h ave.
 Well, that’s what Sabrina’s idea is.
 She’s actually opened an offshor e account in a fictional, imaginary place called the “Crook Islands.”
 The wor d “crook” (crook) is used in English to mean a thief, someone who steals somethi ng.
 So it’s a little joke here in our dialogue that Sabrina has put her money in a  bank in the Crook Islands.